-- Include effective PPI
+- Include effective PPI and pixel dimensions

 - Detects files of same name linked to different paths

-- Generate comma-separated values or tab-separated text
+- Generate comma-separated values or tab-delimited text

-- Option to output JSON or XML
+- Options to output JSON or XML

-- CSV and TXT may be opened by popular spreadsheet applications
+- Open CSV in popular spreadsheet applications

 Section 1: Process